chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 {{< blurb/images >}}
 {{< /details >}}

+## Prerequisites

-To follow along with this guide, you will need to have [Docker Engine](https://docs.docker.com/engine/install/) and `gcc`, the [GNU Compiler Collection](https://gcc.gnu.org/) installed on your machine.
-You can find the code and Dockerfiles used in this repository at our [Demos GitHub repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/c).
+To follow along with this guide, you will need to have [Docker Engine](https://docs.docker.com/engine/install/) and `gcc`, the [GNU Compiler Collection](https://gcc.gnu.org/), installed on your machine.
+You can find the code and Dockerfiles used in our [Images demos GitHub repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/c).

 ## Example 1 --- Minimal C Chainguard Image

 ### Step 1: Setting up a Demo Application

-To start, let's create a simple demonstration application for us to run in our container.
+To start, let's create a demo application for us to run in our container.
 First we will create a folder to contain our files.
 The following command will create a new directory `cguide` and navigate to it.

 ```sh
 mkdir -p cguide && cd cguide